app-project1/fake-caller-app/README.md

 * User can make a fake call to one contact and view "Calling" screen.
 * User can get fake responses during the call.
 * User can switch to an emergency activity that makes real call to emergency number.
-* User can receive fake phone coming.
+* User can schedule an incoming phone call.

 **Optional Nice-to-have Stories**